tearflake/symp-intro/docs/philosophy.md

 ## 🖥️ The Place of Symp

 Symp is not a product of the modern computing lineage.
-It is an *artifact* — a fossil of an alternate evolution of logic machines.
+It is an *artifact* — a fossil of an alternate evolution of symbolic machines.

 In that world: